 The result will be something like:

-You will see on the picture above many samples that The refresh token has expired due to inactivity.
-Witch is normal because most processes I have under my subscription are samples or POC, and I only execute them from time to time, most of the time when I have speaking engagements or meetings with clients.
-However, there are real scenarios like my client case that we are using a Team Connector to notify us on the team channel when a significant issue appears.
+You will see in the picture above many samples where the refresh token has expired due to inactivity.
+Which is normal because most processes I have under my subscription are samples or POC, and I only execute them from time to time, most of the time when I have speaking engagements or meetings with clients.
+However, there are real scenarios like my client case where we are using a Team Connector to notify us on the team channel when a significant issue appears.
 And this is something that should not happen often.
-Luckily it was our case, and due to inactivity, the API connection got broken.
+Luckily, it was our case, and due to inactivity, the API connection got broken.
 Still, unfortunately for us, we were not notified on the Teams channel when the issue appeared in production.

 It was not a big issue because it was not a critical operation.
 The Logic App didn’t fail because it is configured not to fail on these notifications.
 Could we have a better logging system?
 Yes, we could, but we don’t have it at the moment.
 But with or without logging, you will only be aware of the issue when the error happens.
 And you don’t want to be in that position.
 So it is always better for you to be proactive and prevent these issues from occurring.

-The main issue with this approach is that this script is good enough to run it from time to time manually on-demand, but this again is not the situation you want to be in.
-So, in the following parts, I will address 2 approaches where and how you can set up this to be a scheduled process using Azure features.
+The main issue with this approach is that this script is good enough to run from time to time manually on demand, but this again is not the situation you want to be in.
+So, in the following parts, I will address 2 approaches on how and where you can set up this to be a scheduled process using Azure features.

 Download